asreview/asreview-makita/joss/paper.md

 additional code used for pre- and post-processing, and batch or shell execution scripts.
-Makita offers scripts for, among others, extracting dataset statistics [@datatools], extracting simulation performance metrics, merging those metrics into easy to read tables, generating word clouds, and plotting the results [@insights].
+Makita offers scripts for, among others, extracting dataset statistics [@datatools], extracting simulation performance metrics, merging those metrics into easy to read tables, generating wordclouds[@wordcloud], and plotting the results [@insights].
 Makita assures that all steps of the simulation study are stored and thus reproducible and transparent.

 The Jinja based templates handle study structure while accompanying Python templates add extended functionality.
 A range of standard templates is